andrewjamesford/state-management/Project-Guidelines.md

 - **Naming**: PascalCase for components, camelCase for variables/functions, ALL_CAPS for constants
 - **State Management**: Multiple approaches used - Redux, Zustand, TanStack Query
 - **Testing**: Component tests with React Testing Library, unit tests with Vitest
+- Use arrow functions for callbacks.
+- Use async/await for asynchronous code.
+- Use const for constants and let for variables that will be reassigned.
+- Use destructuring for objects and arrays.
+- Use template literals for strings that contain variables.
+- Use the latest JavaScript features (ES6+) where possible.